 Have a backup plan

-Another aspect that is neglected by most of the preppers when it comes to their pantry is not having a plan B. I’m not talking here about having a method of producing your own food or becoming self-sufficient.
-No, it’s about having a safe measure for your current pantry.
+Another aspect that is neglected by most of the preppers when it comes to their pantry is not having a plan B. I’m not talking here about having a method of producing your food or becoming self-sufficient.
+No, it’s about having a safety measure for your current pantry.
 We all think about protecting what is ours at any cost, but we might not always be able to do it.
 Personally, I think it’s not worth dying for a few canned goods.
 This is why instead of having a pantry, it’s better to have two and put in place the “pantry decoy method”.

 The pantry decoy method is all about deceiving the home invaders.
 It’s about putting just a few of your supplies in plain sight or try to ”hide” them without too much effort, while the rest of your supplies are well hidden.
-I’ve talked about this in a previous article (How to survive martial law), basically you have to give up a few of your supplies and put up a show so that the raiders are convinced they’ve captured all your supplies.
+I’ve talked about this in a previous article (How to survive martial law).
+You have to give up a few of your supplies and put up a show so that the raiders are convinced they’ve captured all your supplies.
 This is a method that can save your life and your supplies.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website :